ivnvxd/pyquest/markdown/16_data_science.md

     3  Linda   32  London

+    /var/folders/6r/27vxsf6512zffvpt__9jvmcc0000gn/T/ipykernel_83487/4177702930.py:1: DeprecationWarning:
+    Pyarrow will become a required dependency of pandas in the next major release of pandas (pandas 3.0), (to allow more performant data types, such as the Arrow string type, and better interoperability with other libraries) but was not found to be installed on your system.
+    If this would cause problems for you, please provide us feedback at https://github.com/pandas-dev/pandas/issues/54466

+      import pandas as pd  # pip install pandas

-### 3. Matplotlib <a id="matplotlib"></a>
+## 3. Matplotlib <a id="matplotlib"></a>

-[Matplotlib](#https://matplotlib.org/) is a powerful plotting library for Python that offers a wide range of static, animated, and interactive visualizations.
+[Matplotlib](https://matplotlib.org/) is a powerful plotting library for Python that offers a wide range of static, animated, and interactive visualizations.
 It is the most widely used Python library for 2D graphics, providing the ability to create high-quality graphs, charts, figures, and plots for publication purposes.
 Matplotlib is highly customizable and works well with NumPy and Pandas data structures, making it a central tool for data visualization in the Python data science stack.

 _Key Features of Matplotlib:_